jatioi/mkdocs-seo-textbook/docs/week_1/week1day4.md

 Keywords are words or phrases that people type into search engines to find information.
 They are the foundation of SEO, helping websites rank on search engines like Google.

 ### **Example Keywords**
-- Short-Tail Keyword: “Shoes” (Broad, high competition)
+- Short-Tail Keyword: "Shoes" (Broad, high competition)
-- Long-Tail Keyword: “Best running shoes for beginners” (Specific, lower competition).
+- Long-Tail Keyword: "Best running shoes for beginners" (Specific, lower competition).

 ## **Role of Keywords in SEO**